Tacoma Rainiers: 1972–1977: Tacoma Twins

 During the Twins era, infielder Rick Renick (1973–76) slugged his way to 72 home runs, giving him the most career home runs in franchise history.
-In the midst of a 1977 season in which he hit .321 with 25 home runs and 117 RBI, first baseman Randy Bass notched four home runs on June 9, 1977 at Phoenix – he is one of only six players in PCL history to send out four or more home runs in a single contest.
+In the midst of a 1977 season in which he hit .321 with 25 home runs and 117 RBI, first baseman Randy Bass notched four home runs on June 9, 1977 at Phoenix.
+Bass is one of only six players in PCL history to hit four or more home runs in one game.

-Jerry Howarth, Toronto Blue Jays broadcaster, broadcast games for them during this time period.
+Future Toronto Blue Jays broadcaster Jerry Howarth broadcast games for Tacoma during this period.

 1978: Tacoma Yankees

-For one season, the Tacoma franchise found themselves affiliated with the New York Yankees.
-While the Yankees compiled a 100-win 1978 season that culminated in an American League East title over the Boston Red Sox, the Tacoma Yankees compiled an 80–57 record and advanced to the league championship.

-After the 1978 PCL Championship series with Albuquerque was cancelled due to rain, Tacoma and Albuquerque were named PCL Co-Champions.
+For one season, the Tacoma franchise was affiliated with the New York Yankees.
+As the Yankees compiled a 100-win 1978 season that culminated in an American League East title over the Boston Red Sox, the Tacoma Yankees compiled an 80–57 record and advanced to the league championship.
+The 1978 PCL championship series with Albuquerque was cancelled due to rain, so Tacoma and Albuquerque were named PCL co-champions.

 1979 Tacoma Tugs and 1980 Tacoma Tigers

-Following an affiliation change to the Cleveland Indians, a local contest was held and long-time Tacoma resident, Gary W. Grip won with his entry, the Tacoma Tugs.
+Following an affiliation change to the Cleveland Indians, a local contest was held and long-time Tacoma resident, Gary Grip won with his entry, the Tacoma Tugs.
 Grip drew his inspiration for the name from the many tugboats in the Tacoma waters.
 The franchise was renamed the Tacoma Tugs, marking the first time the team's nickname did not align with its major league club.
 After one season as the Tugs, the team returned to the Tigers nickname in 1980.

 The team finished with nearly identical records in both years as a Cleveland affiliate, going 74–73 in 1979, and 74–74 in 1980.